Kentwood Public Schools celebrates completion of Meadowlawn Elementary School Addition

 Mass Timber, Up Close: Inside Kalamazoo College's New Residence Hall

 Some of the best conversations in construction happen on site, surrounded by the work itself.
-Dan Gelder, project superintendent for Owen-Ames-Kimball Co., experienced that recently at Kalamazoo College's new residence hall.
-Joined by Susan Lindemann, Associate Vice President for Facilities Management, Dan got a firsthand look at a project that has been a long time coming.
+That was the case when Dan Gelder, project superintendent for Owen-Ames-Kimball Co., caught up with Susan Lindemann, Associate Vice President for Facilities Management at Kalamazoo College, on site at their new residence hall for a conversation about what makes this project worth talking about.

 "We are putting up our first new residence hall in 60 years here at Kalamazoo College," Susan said, "and we really think it's a special build."